oussama-fa/get_next_line_42/README.md

-# get_next_line with Bonus
+# Get Next Line - 42 School Project - 1337 KH

 ## Overview

-get_next_line is a custom implementation of a function designed to read lines from a file descriptor, one at a time, efficiently and flexibly.
-This project is part of the **42->1337 KH** curriculum, **focusing on mastering file I/O operations**, **memory management**, and **static variables in C**.
+**get_next_line** is a custom implementation of a function designed to read lines from a file descriptor, one at a time, efficiently and flexibly, **focusing on mastering file I/O operations**, **Memory management**, and **Static variables in C**.

-The function **get_next_line** simplifies handling large files or streams by allowing developers to retrieve lines iteratively.
-This functionality is invaluable for processing configuration files, logs, or any line-based input in a structured way.

-***[How It Works]***
-The get_next_line function uses a static buffer to manage leftover data across multiple calls.
-It dynamically reads from the file descriptor in chunks (determined by BUFFER_SIZE) until it encounters a newline character (\n) or reaches the end of the file.
+**get_next_line** is a project from the **42 School** that focuses on reading a line from a file descriptor efficiently.
+The goal is to implement a function that returns the next line of a file, handling various edge cases such as different buffer sizes, multi-file reading, and memory management.

+This project deepens understanding of *file handling, dynamic memory allocation*, *focusing on mastering file I/O operations*, *Static variables* and *buffer management* in C.

 ---